 At present there is no facility or staff in Karnataka for training of faculty of HFWTCs, ANM Training Schools, LHV Promotional Training Schools, Health Inspector Training Centres, Leprosy training Centres and District level Programme Officers.
 The state has to depute the faculty of the training establishments to institutions outside the state.
 This has handicapped the regular training of the faculty.
 Besides training of faculty, medical staff are being deputed for DPH, DPHE and DPHN courses.
 Further, there are no formal management training programmes for superintendents of hospitals and senior doctors.
 Therefore, there is an urgent need for establishing an apex institute at Bangalore.

+Total 6 365

+i to and

+aı

 An Institute for health and family welfare will be set up to

-- 1. design training courses for all categories of staff, - 2. conduct training courses for the faculty of all training centres currently run or proposed to be run by the Department of Health and Family welfare, - Conduct management training programmes for superintendents of hospitals and senior doctors. - 4 undertake evaluation of programmes of the Directorate of Health and Family welfare, including those under IPP-IX, and suggest actions to remove deficiencies or improve performance, and - 5. offer diploma courses in DPH, DPHE and DPHN with affiliation to Bangalore University.
+1. design training courses for all categories of staff,

+2. conduct training courses for the faculty of all training centres currently run or proposed to be run by the Department of Health and Family welfare, senior doctors,

+3. Conduct management training programmes for superintendents of hospitals and

+4. undertake evaluation of programmes of the Directorate of Health and Family welfare, including those under IPP-IX, and suggest actions to remove deficiencies or improve performance, and

+5. offer diploma courses in DPH, DPHE and DPHN with affiliation to Bangalore

+University.

-The objectives 1 to 4 are necessary for strengthening and improving MCH and FP services which is the essence of IPP-IX while, the objective 5 is required for upgrading the professional skills of personnel in the Directorate of Health and family welfare which will indirectly motivate personnel providing MCH and FP services.
+The objectives I to 4 are necessary for strengthening and improving MCH and FP services which is the essence of IPP-IX while, the objective 5 is required for upgrading the professional skills of personnel in the Directorate of Health and family welfare which will indirectly motivate personnel providing MCH and FP services.